rajnish-kumar-au26/test523/README.md

  ## Register

    - Click on the Register button in the navbar.

    - Fill in your name, email, and password.

    - Click the Register button to create an account.

+## Login

+   - Click on the Login button in the navbar.

+   - Enter your email and password.

+   - Click the Login button to log in.